junxit/us-congress-bills-116/metadata.md

 - 2019-05-07 — Mr. Sires moved to suspend the rules and pass the bill.
 - 2019-05-07 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 400 - 16 (Roll no. 186). (text: CR H3459-3460)
 - 2019-05-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 400 - 16 (Roll no. 186).(text: CR H3459-3460)
+- 2019-05-08 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.